bakkeby/dwm-flexipatch/README.md

 ### Changelog:

+2020-05-26 - Added the status2d patch (with alpha, systray, statuspadding and dwmblocks compatibility, no statuscolors or extrabar compatibility)

 2020-05-21 - Added the moveplace and moveresize patches

 2020-05-03 - Added the shiftviewclients patch and the no transparent borders patch which removes opacity from window borders when the alpha patch is not used